radiantlogic-v8/documentation-ido/documentation/identity-providers/okta-sso.md

 ---
 title: Configure Okta as an Identity Provider
-description: How to configure Okta as an identity provider for Identity Observability using Keycloak OpenID Connect
+description: How to configure Okta as an identity provider for Identity Observability using IDP console OpenID Connect
 ---

 ## Overview

-This guide explains how to configure Okta as an identity provider for Identity Observability using Keycloak's OpenID Connect integration.
+This guide explains how to configure Okta as an identity provider for Identity Observability using IDP console's OpenID Connect integration.
 By the end, users will be able to log in to the Identity Observability portal using their Okta credentials.

 ### Prerequisites

 - Admin access to the Okta Admin Console
-- Admin access to Keycloak
+- Admin access to IDP console
 - An existing Identity Observability deployment